doctorfree/Asciiville/README.md

-The `ascinit` Asciiville initialization installs a current version of [Neovim](https://neovim.io) and extensively configures and extends the `nvim` text editor with plugins, configuration files, keyboard mappings, color schemes, syntax highlighting, and settings.
+The `ascinit` Asciiville initialization installs a current version of [Neovim](https://neovim.io) and extensively configures and extends the `nvim` text editor with plugins, configuration files, keyboard mappings, color schemes, syntax highlighting, language servers, and settings.

 We here in Asciiville are pretty proud of our Neovim setup and we wanted to share it with you.
 The installation and configuration of Neovim is